Pecan pie but make it cake! This easy, single layer pecan upside down cake is moist, buttery and bursting with caramel and pecan flavors.

-If you like pecan pie, trust me when I say you're not going to want to miss this cake.
+If you like pecan pie, trust me when I say you're not going to want to miss this snack cake-sized treat.

 -- It's got the rich, buttery pecan filling we all know and love